 Eco-Concepts: Critical Reflections in Emerging Ecocritical Theory and Ecological Thought

-Please find call for chapters for our forthcoming book: ECO-CONCEPTS: Critical Reflections in Emerging Ecocritical Theory and Ecological Thought which is to be published by Lexington Books (Rowman & Littlefield) in 2023.
+Please find call for chapters for our forthcoming book: ECO-CONCEPTS: Critical Reflections in Emerging Ecocritical Theory and Ecological Thought to be published by Lexington Books (Rowman & Littlefield) in 2023.

 We cordially invite you to submit an abstract proposal (around 300-400 words) for our new book for editorial consideration by 30 June 2022.
 The book is planned to include chapters discussing the trending ecocritical key concepts and providing an evaluation of recent theories in the fields of ecocritical/environmental studies and the humanities in general.
 The chapters will present a theoretical and critical discussion of the suggested topics rather than a case analysis of a specific literary work.
 However, general references to literature, film, media and popular culture are welcome.
 Each chapter is anticipated to be 3000-4000 words including footnotes and references.
 The authors are expected to present a critical discussion of their suggested topics, specifically in terms of their origin, meaning, development, their current condition and future projections.